Great Synagogue (Copenhagen)

-The Great Synagogue is the main synagogue of the Jewish community in Copenhagen, Denmark.
-The synagogue is defined by its unique architecture around the Ark.
+The Great Synagogue is an Orthodox Jewish congregation and synagogue, located at Krystalgade 12, in Copenhagen, Denmark.
+The congregation was formed at some stage during the 17th century and their first synagogue completed in 1766.
+The current synagogue was completed in 1833 and is defined by its unique architecture around the Ark.
 During the first half of the 19th century, synagogues continued to be built in the classical tradition, but there began to be a revival of Greek and Roman architecture.
 The Great Synagogue in Copenhagen is one of a few synagogues of its period to use Egyptian elements in the columns, ceiling and cornice over the ark.

 History

 Arrival of Jews into Denmark

-Jews were first welcomed into Denmark in 1622 when they were invited into the country by Denmark's king.
+Jews arrived into Denmark from 1622 when they were invited into the country by Denmark's king.
 Although they were scattered around, many of the Jews settled in Copenhagen.
 Abraham Salomon became the first rabbi in the country in 1687.
 From 1766 until 1795, around 1,500 Jews worshipped in a small synagogue until it burned down.
-After the synagogue burned down, a division occurred between the orthodox and progressive members of the Jewish community.
+After the synagogue burned down, a division occurred between the Orthodox and Progressive members of the Jewish community.
 As a result, the building of a new synagogue was halted and many members resorted to worshipping in various homes.
 This division lasted for about 30 years until it was extinguished.
-The building of the Copenhagen Synagogue occurred after this.
+The building of the Great Synagogue occurred after this.
 In 1814, Jews who were living in Denmark were given the same rights as other citizens as a result of the Royal Decree.

-Architecture of the Copenhagen Synagogue
+Architecture

-Construction of the Copenhagen Synagogue was completed in 1833.
+Construction of the Great Synagogue was completed in 1833.
 It was designed by Danish architect Gustav Friedrich Hetsch.
-The synagogue was designed with the neoclassical style in mind, which is demonstrated through the building's simplistic design.
+The synagogue was designed with the Neoclassical style in mind, which is demonstrated through the building's simplistic design.
 The interior of the building, however, has designs that are from the Egyptian Revival style.
 This style works to help give the synagogue a more Eastern European feel rather than the traditional Northern European feel.